 Interns are full-time (40 hours per week), benefits-eligible university employees.
 Interns are provided with the same basic benefits as other University of Houston staff, currently:

-|accrued at a rate of 8 hours per month (totaling 13 days for "13 months" of employment - August to August)|
+|Sick Leave||accrued at a rate of 8 hours per month (totaling 13 days - August to August), available immediately|

-|accrued at a rate of 8 hours per month (totaling 13 days for "13 months" of employment - August to August).
+|Vacation Leave||accrued at a rate of 8 hours per month (totaling 13 days - August to August).
+Vacation leave is available after 6 months.
 Interns are expected to use all of their vacation time during the internship year.
-Five of those days must be taken on the last five working days of the internship.|
+Five of those days are preferably taken on the last five working days of the internship.|

-|approximately 14 days annually|
+|University Holidays||approximately 14 days annually|

-|this coverage becomes effective the first day of the month after 90 days from the date of hire.|
+|Basic Health Insurance: N.B.||this coverage becomes effective the first day of the month after 60 days from the date of hire.|

-|this coverage becomes effective the first day of the month after 90 days from the date of hire.|
+|Basic Life Insurance: N.B.||this coverage becomes effective the first day of the month after 60 days from the date of hire.|

-|participation in this retirement plan is required (employee contributions can be withdrawn at the end of internship)|
+|Teacher Retirement System of Texas||participation in this retirement plan is required (employee contributions can be withdrawn at the end of internship)|

 Interns are eligible to participate in the following optional insurance programs at their own expense: